 sudo apt-get install openssh-server

 If you have a firewall enabled (and you really should!), you'll need to ensure it is allowing ssh traffic through.
-By default sshd listens for incomming connections on port 22 (If you've changed this port number use the new number below).
+By default sshd listens for incoming connections on port 22 (If you've changed this port number use the new number below).
 To allow traffic to reach this port, run:

 sudo ufw allow 22